Since 2016, we have been sharing ideas for how to make our city grow.

 Our mission.

-Create a stronger and more resilient Shreveport by growing a culture of engagement and trust between citizens, businesses, and government.
+Create a stronger and more resilient Shreveport by growing a culture of engagement and trust between residents, businesses, and government.

 Why we believe ReForm is needed.